0xnenlabs/SageAI/README.md

 poetry run sageai-tests --directory=path/to/functions --apikey=openapi-key --integration
 ```

-To run tests for a specific function, simply give it the path to the function directory:
+To run tests for a specific function, provide the path to that function's directory:

 ```bash
 poetry run sageai-tests --directory=path/to/functions/get_current_weather --apikey=openapi-key